 An Animal Stereotype: Magpies (and by extension other corvids such as ravens and crows) have a compulsion to steal, particularly in regard to shiny things.
 A common plot is for something to go missing, accusations of theft to be thrown around at everyone in sight, and the magpie to be revealed as the culprit at the last minute.

-This stereotype is based on the fact that magpies collect shiny objects to line their nests in order to attract a mate.
-Easy to see how people might think this was like a small-scale version of a Dragon Hoard
+This stereotype is based on the commonly held (though actually false) belief that magpies collect shiny objects to line their nests in order to attract a mate.
+What is true, however, is that magpies and other corvids are intelligent animals with an innate sense of curiosity, and they may carry off unfamiliar objects such as jewelry simply to examine them more closely.
+So it's easy to see how people might think this was like a small-scale version of a Dragon Hoard.

-- In Pokémon, crow Pokemon Murkrow has appeared sometimes looking for and snatching shiny objects, such as Ash's badges.
+- In Pokémon: The Series, crow Pokémon Murkrow has appeared sometimes looking for and snatching shiny objects, such as Ash's badges.